swapnilbamble1438/EcommerceApp/README.md

 ### It is Java J2EE Application.
 Build in Eclipse IDE using Maven Project.
 ## It is an Online Electronic Shopping Application.
-- It show the working example of how Online Shopping Websites works.
+- It shows the working example of how Online Shopping Websites works.
 -   Where User can add product to cart, or buy product. and Admin can Add new Products to items list and can manage the Customers.

 ### Technology used in this Project: